dnelson86/arepo/documentation/source/snapshotformat.md

 ===========

-The halo and subhalo finder produces a separate output file, summarizing the properties determined by the on the fly analyisis.
+The halo and subhalo finder produces a separate output file, summarizing the properties determined by the on the fly analysis.
 These run immediately before every simulation output, and also sort the particles in the particle data output according to group membership, subhalo membership and binding energy.